filiperino/videoslice/README.md

 1. Place process.py into any directory
 2. Run process.py in the terminal by using:
     ```
-    usage: process.py [-h] [-H] videofile
+    usage: process.py [-h] [-H] [-j] [-m 1/2] videofile

     positional arguments:
-    videofile   Path to the video file.
+    videofile           path to the video file.

     optional arguments:
     -h, --help          show this help message and exit
     -H, --half          whether to half the framerate or not.
+    -j, --jpeg          whether to output as .jpeg (outputs a .png by default)
+    -m 1/2, --mode 1/2  projection mode (YZ/XZ)
     ```

     NOTE: On first launch download and extraction of FFmpeg happens, which depending on your internet download speed and proximity to mirror host, takes ~15 minutes.
-The projection process is around 1.2x faster than real-time playback, so for example a 10 minute video finishes processing in ~8 minutes.
+The projection process is generally around 1.2x faster than real-time playback, but that can go up drastically .

 To-do:
-- Variable slice width
+- Variable slice width (X)
-- Add a XZ projection mode
+- Add a XZ projection mode (V)
-- Linux support
+- Linux support (X)

 Known Issues:
 - N/A